nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 Much like Todos, you can also specify a priority for your deadlines.

-Example: `deadline eat dinner /by 15:29 /priority L`: creates a new Deadline named "eat dinner" at [today's date] 16:00 of low priority.
+Example: `deadline eat dinner /by 15:29 /priority L:` creates a new Deadline named "eat dinner" at [today's date] 16:00 of low priority.

 Expected outcome: (assume today's date is 2021-08-31).
 ```
 Excellent!
 I've added this event:
 [D] [L] Eat dinner (by 2021-08-31 16:00)
 ```
-> Substitutable keywords: `dateline`.
+> Substitutable keywords: `dateline.`

 **Due to the way data is stored, Tiger bans users from inputting semicolons (;).**

 _________________________

 ### Deleting a task
 Deletes the task at the specified index.
 Use `list` to get the list of tasks and indicies.
-The usage is `delete [task index]`.
+The usage is `delete [task index].`

-Example: `delete 1`: deletes the task at index 1.
+Example: `delete 1:` deletes the task at index 1.

 Expected outcome:
 ```
 Feeling lazy today?
 I've deleted:
 [T] [M] CS2103 Code Review
 ```
-> Substitutable keywords: `del`, `remove`.
+> Substitutable keywords: `del, remove`.

 _________

 ### Marking a task as done
 Marks the task at a specified index as done. `list` to get the list of tasks and indicies.
-The usage is `done [task index]`.
+The usage is `done [task index].`

-Example: `done 1`: marks the task at index 1 as done.
+Example: `done 1:` marks the task at index 1 as done.

 Expected outcome:
 ```